How to Socialize Your Puppy

 Advocate for your puppy and end the experience if you see any signs of overwhelm or if your puppy indicates they’re not enjoying themselves.

-Stop other people or dogs from interacting with your puppy if your puppy has indicated that they don’t want to interact or wants the interaction to end.
+Stop other people or dogs from interacting with your puppy if your puppy has indicated they don’t want to interact or want the interaction to end.

 Encourage your puppy to participate in the experience without pushing them to participate.